Stephan Winkelmann: Lamborghini

 In January 2005, Stephan Winkelmann joined the Volkswagen Group and took over as President and CEO of Automobili Lamborghini in Sant'Agata Bolognese.
 In the period up to 2016, his responsibilities included the launch of the new Gallardo, Murciélago, Aventador, and Huracán models, plus a large number of unique models and one-offs.
 Under Winkelmann's aegis, Lamborghini also developed the Urus SUV, which was launched in 2018.
 Between 2005 and 2016, Lamborghini vehicle sales increased by 300 percent.

 At the end of 2020, it was announced that Winkelmann would once again take over as head of Lamborghini from December 1, in personal union with his previous role at Bugatti.
 He succeeded Stefano Domenicali, who became head of Formula 1 on January 1, 2021.
 Winkelmann also sits on the supervisory boards at Comité Colbert, an association of French luxury manufacturers, and Altagamma, an Italian committee for luxury brands.

 Audi Sport

 From March 2016, Winkelmann headed quattro GmbH (now Audi Sport GmbH) as Managing Director.

 Bugatti

-Stephan Winkelmann has been président of Bugatti Automobiles since January 1, 2018.
+Winkelmann has been president of Bugatti Automobiles since January 2018.
 He replaced the previous president, Wolfgang Dürheimer, who held the position for five years and retired at the end of 2017.
 Since he took office, new models such as Divo, Centodieci, La Voiture Noire, Bolide, and derivatives based on the Chiron have been created.

 Awards

-In 2009, Stephan Winkelmann was awarded the decoration of Grand Officer in the Order of Merit of the Italian Republic (Grande Ufficiale dell’Ordine al Merito della Repubblica Italiana).
+In 2009, Winkelmann was awarded the decoration of Grand Officer in the Order of Merit of the Italian Republic.

-The award is a tribute to his commitment to relaunching the Italian marque, which has attained a leading position on the international automotive scene.

-In 2013, Winkelmann was given the Premio Internazionale BARSANTI e MATTEUCCI, a prestigious award in the domain of automotive engineering.
+In 2013, Winkelmann was given the Premio Internazionale BARSANTI e MATTEUCCI, an automotive engineering award.

-On May 22, 2014 Stephan Winkelmann received the highest decoration in the Order of Merit of The Italian Republic, Knight Grand Cross.
-The decoration was awarded through the presidential “Motu Proprio” for the valued results achieved by Winkelmann as leader of one of the most important companies of Made in Italy.
+In May 2014, Winkelmann received the highest decoration in the Order of Merit of The Italian Republic, Knight Grand Cross.